brianquinlan/learn-rust/validbtree/README.md

 For example:

         5
        / \
       3   7
      / \
     1   6

-is invalid the left subtree contains the value 6, which is greater than the value of the root node (5).
+is invalid because the left subtree contains the value 6, which is greater than the value of the root node (5).

-# Source:
+## Source:

 http://courses.csail.mit.edu/iap/interview/Hacking_a_Google_Interview_Practice_Questions_Person_B.pdf